 During the lease term in Northern Virginia

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Northern Virginia, the renter must allow us to enter the rental.
-Some valid reasons to go into rental are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Northern Virginia, the tenant must allow us to enter the rental home.
+Some valid reasons to come into rental are to:

 - Inspect the rental,